mesch13/connectthedots/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2FezHat/README.md

 You will need a Microsoft Azure subscription ([free trial subscription] (http://azure.microsoft.com/en-us/pricing/free-trial/) is sufficient)

 ####Creating an Event Hub and a Shared Access Policy####

+> **NOTE:** Throughout this section, you can save your details in "4 - TODO - Azure DATA"

 1. Enter the Azure portal, by browsing to http://manage.windowsazure.com
 2. Create a new Event Hub.
 To do this, click **NEW**, then click **APP SERVICES**, then click **SERVICE BUS**, then **EVENT HUB**, and finally click **CUSTOM CREATE**.